menjanahary/DupinRecognitionAlgorithm/README.md

 Remark: After you dowload all the repository files in one folder, you may execute the maple file "read_example.mw".

-CONTACT INFORMATION:\n
+CONTACT INFORMATION:

-Feel free to reach out if you find any bugs, have a suggestion, or just to keep in touch:\n
+Feel free to reach out if you find any bugs, have a suggestion, or just to keep in touch:

-Author: Jean Michel Menjanahary\n
+Author: Jean Michel Menjanahary

-Email address: jean.menjanahary@mif.vu.lt\n
+Email address: jean.menjanahary@mif.vu.lt

-Institution: Institute of Computer Science, Vilnius University\n
+Institution: Institute of Computer Science, Vilnius University

 Address: Didlaukio str.
 47, LT-08303, Vilnius, Lithuania